 Companies have had to adapt to a “new normal” for payments.
 This includes having to deal with remote authorities and counterparty risk to ensure liquidity and defend against fraud.
 Many of these changes are expected to become permanent in terms of how people and corporations manage their business.

 Real-time and enriched data that enables businesses to make smarter operational decisions is particularly important now.
 This also includes the need for e-commerce capabilities, swift supplier payments and billing, international wire capability and expedited domestic payments.
 For companies with an international footprint, access to data is critically important when it comes to frictionless payments.

 When it comes to internal payments, organizations will require payroll cards and virtual cards to enable team members to execute within their authority and enable the initiation of digital transactions without paperwork or cheques.

 Roberts issued a call for businesses to rid themselves of cheques.
 “People need to accelerate getting off cheques.
 It’s cumbersome and all the data stops flowing with that cheque.”

 Virtual credit cards are one way that businesses can begin digitizing their payments.

-“Virtual cards are a simple, efficient way to make B2B payments to suppliers or employees without the need for a physical card,” said Myriam Mamane, Country Head of Commercial Cards, Global Liquidity and Cash Management, HSBC Canada.
+“Virtual cards are a simple, efficient way to make B2B payments to suppliers or employees without the need for a physical card,” said Myriam Mamane, Country Head of Commercial Cards, Global Payment Solutions, HSBC Canada.